-Under the Act, in its present form, income from the 2005 Series C Bonds is exempt from all taxes of the State of Illinois or its political subdivisions, except for estate, transfer and inheritance taxes.
-The 2005 Series C Bonds and the income therefrom may be subject to taxation under the laws of states other than the State of Illinois.
-Purchasers of the 2005 Series C Bonds should consult their tax advisors with respect thereto.
-There are no assurances that the Act will not be amended in the future in a manner that affects the tax status of the 2005 Series C Bonds under Illinois law.
-The opinions expressed by Co-Bond Counsel are based upon the Act in its present form (as of the date of issuance and delivery of the 2005 Series C Bonds), and Co-Bond Counsel have expressed no opinion as of any date subsequent thereto.
+Under the Act, in its present form, income from the Offered Bonds is exempt from all taxes of the State of Illinois or its political subdivisions, except for estate, transfer and inheritance taxes.
+The Offered Bonds and the income therefrom may be subject to taxation under the laws of states other than the State of Illinois.
+Purchasers of the Offered Bonds should consult their tax advisors with respect thereto.
+There are no assurances that the Act will not be amended in the future in a manner that affects the tax status of the Offered Bonds under Illinois law.
+The opinions expressed by Bond Counsel are based upon the Act in its present form (as of the date of issuance and delivery of the Offered Bonds), and Bond Counsel has expressed no opinion as of any date subsequent thereto..